hafourenai/TestFE/README.md

 > Build a simple admin page for employee attendance using the **Backstrap** template.
 >
-> **a.** List page of employees who have clocked in — with update, delete, sort by & pagination
+> **a.** List page of employees who have clocked in, with update, delete, sort by & pagination
 >
 > **b.** Input form with fields: Name, Address, Gender, Attendance date, Check-in time, Check-out time